hamna-mansoor/DSA-PROJECT/README.txt

 - Function delete_contact() which deletes the given contact from the directory.

-- Function delete_all() which removes all contacts from the directory
+- Function delete_all() which removes all contacts from the directory.